Earlobe Repair and Reconstruction

 Earlobe surgery is sometimes referred to as otoplasty, a medical term that refers to a surgical procedure performed on a misshapen ear.
 In the case of dilated or torn earlobe, the procedure can be performed without discomfort under local anesthetic delivered from small, painless numbing injections of lidocaine.
 The dilated or torn earlobe is removed through a small wedge-shaped excision or occasionally with a more involved tissue rearrangement called an advancement or rotation flap.
 This removes the altered or scarred area of the skin and brings together fresh, unaffected edges of the earlobe skin.
 To complete the procedure, very fine sutures are placed at the site of repair and removed in 5-7 days.

-What is the recovery like following earlobe surgical repair?
+What is the recovery like following surgical earlobe repair?

 A mild amount of discomfort can be experienced following the procedure, which can be alleviated by a light dose of oral pain medication if needed.
 A small pressure bandage is applied to the ear area to reduce the chance of bleeding following the procedure.
 The bandage is left in place for 48 hours following surgery, at which time normal wound care including once to twice daily cleansing of the area is performed.
 Small stitches called sutures are typically removed around 5 days after the earlobe repair.